theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions/extraction-parameters.md

-updateMode | Update mode to use for the run| available in [ODP](../odp/odp-functions-ov#update-mode) subscriptionSuffix | Suffix to use multiple inits on a single SAP system | available in [ODP](../odp/odp-functions-ov#subscriptions) extractDataOnDeltaInit | Whether to extract data if request is delta init| available in [ODP](../odp/odp-functions-ov#update-mode) hierarchieName | The name of the hierarchy to extract for hierarchy extractors| available in ODP & DeltaQ variant | Name of a variant | available in [Report](../abap-reports/variants-and-selections) & [SAP Query](../sap-queries/variant-selections) batchJobName | Name of the Batch Job| available in [Report](../abap-reports/report-extraction-settings) gatwewayHost | Gateway Host | available in [DeltaQ](../datasource-deltaq/customizing-check#settings)
+updateMode | Update mode to use for the run| available in [ODP](../odp/odp-functions-ov#update-mode) subscriptionSuffix | Suffix to use multiple inits on a single SAP system | available in [ODP](../odp/odp-functions-ov#subscriptions) extractDataOnDeltaInit | Whether to extract data if request is delta init| available in [ODP](../odp/odp-functions-ov#update-mode) hierarchyName | The name of the hierarchy to extract for hierarchy extractors| available in ODP & DeltaQ variant | Name of a variant | available in [Report](../abap-reports/variants-and-selections) & [SAP Query](../sap-queries/variant-selections) batchJobName | Name of the Batch Job| available in [Report](../abap-reports/report-extraction-settings) gatwewayHost | Gateway Host | available in [DeltaQ](../datasource-deltaq/customizing-check#settings)